gabbo89/EEA2024-2025/docs/1a2_command_line.md

 The `head` command can be used to view the first part (the head) of a file or files.
 This command is useful for examining very large files quickly.
-From the `bioinfo-notebook/` working directory, use `head data/example_nucleotide_sequence.fasta` to view the head of that FASTA file.
+From the current directory, use `head /data2/biotecnologie_molecolari_magris/epigenomics/bash/example_sequence.fasta` to view the head of that FASTA file.

 ```bash
 head /data2/biotecnologie_molecolari_magris/epigenomics/bash/example_sequence.fasta